DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/how-to-choose-your-teacher-training-course.md

 You’ll need the right to work or study in the UK to do your teacher training in England.

-If you're a non-UK citizen without the right to work in the UK, some training providers offer courses with visa sponsor available.
+If you're a non-UK citizen without the right to work in the UK, some training providers offer courses with visa sponsorship available.
 You can filter by ‘visa sponsorship’ to [find courses where visas can be sponsored](https://www.find-postgraduate-teacher-training.service.gov.uk/).

 [Find out how to apply for your visa to train to teach in England](/non-uk-teachers/visas-for-non-uk-trainees).